natwar-modani/versions/README.md

 Our final dataset comprises 446 unique Wikipedia articles with a total of 2508 versions; each article having 5.62 versionson average.
 We split the dataset into train, validation, and test sets in the ratio of 0.7 : 0.1 : 0.2, respectively.

+The directories inside `version_documents` corresponds to a unique article present in this dataset.
+Each directory contains text files with the naming convention: `0.txt`, `1.txt`, ....
+While `0.txt` represents the oldest version of the respective article, the text file with largest number in its name represents the newest one.
+For convenience, we have also provided the parsed dataset at `parsed_dataset.pkl`.
+On loading, this gives a list of 2-tuple `(title, revisions)`, where `title` is the name of the article and `revisions` is the list of versions arranged in chronological order.

 The original dataset used in the paper was constructed using these dump files:
 - [enwiki-20200401-pages-meta-history1.xml-p1p908](https://dumps.wikimedia.org/enwiki/20200401/enwiki-20200401-pages-meta-history1.xml-p1p908.7z)
 - [enwiki-20200401-pages-meta-history1.xml-p13958p14691](https://dumps.wikimedia.org/enwiki/20200401/enwiki-20200401-pages-meta-history1.xml-p13958p14691.7z)